-If any of those words appeared at the top of your list, it is definitely time to remember why annual retreats are so important.
+If any of those words appeared at the top of your list, it is definitely time to remember why an annual board and staff retreat is so important.

 Believe it or not, the key to a successful retreat requires finding the perfect balance of pampering and planning!

 Take a moment to consider the word “RETREAT.”